Qantas Frequent Flyer status is the gateway to a more enjoyable travel experience with Qantas and its partner airlines.

 Lifetime Qantas Frequent Flyer status

-Once earned, your Qantas status will be valid for the rest of your current membership year and 12 months after this.
+Once earned, your Qantas status will be valid for the rest of your current membership year and 12 months after that.
 If you don’t earn enough status credits in your following membership year to renew your status, it will drop to one tier below in the following year.

 But Qantas does recognise loyalty shown over a long period of time through lifetime status.
 If you earn 7,000 status credits over any amount of time, you’ll receive Lifetime Silver status.
 Lifetime Gold, which is what many Australian frequent flyers aspire towards, is earned with 14,000 lifetime status credits.